Rovers

 Volunteering with Scouts Canada is easy, fun and flexible.
 You will be supported by a team of dynamic adults who get as much fun out of Scouting adventures as the youth they mentor.
 We provide the training and adventure.
 You provide the enthusiasm.

-Get the process started by opening a myscouts account and completing the registration form or emailing join@scouts.ca.
+Get the process started by opening a myscouts account and completing the registration form.

 Contact The Help Centre at helpcentre@scouts.ca with any question that you may have.